openshift/enhancements/enhancements/disaster-recovery/automated-cluster-backups.md

 ## Summary

-Enable the configuration of automated cluster backups.
+Enable the configuration of automated backup of etcd and the static pod content that underpin an OpenShift 4.x self-hosted cluster.

 ## Motivation